factitious/raeBiobank_workingBrain/fMRI_preReg_template.md

 - [ ] Randomization/pseudo-randomized (why/why not done & how)
 - [ ] Run order (of tasks within scanner)

-*Recommendations of fMRI details come from Nichols et al., 2016; Poldrack et al., 2008.*

-*For extended checklist guidelines for this section following data analysis, see PHBM COBIDAS report Nichols et al., 2016.*

-*See also [this](https://osf.io/ery2q/) table format put together by Cassandra Gould van Praag that can be helpful to check that no methods item has been overlooked.*

 ---
 ---
 # Sampling Plan